arzola/tiptap-wp-editor/README.md

 ### Brainstorm ideas

 - Incredible latex support with formulas rendered by default
-- Collaborative features using websockets (challenging) specially to have that working smoothly, I think this could be the monetization part on icode.
+- Collaborative features using websockets (challenging).
 (I need to double check tip tap licence), I also need to double check server security, auth, etc…
     - Transparent auth with backend using WP login
     - Find a way to work with revisions
 - Review which extensions are nice to be included by default
-- Full screen editor experience
+- Pleasant full screen editor experience
+- It should have strong support for most used embeds like Math formulas, Video, Images, Code Snippets
+- Provide a clean way to extend support for other embeds like H5P

 ### TODO first real MVP